merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ## KO occurrence

 Gene sequences in anvi'o databases can be annotated with KEGG Orthologs (KOs): see %(anvi-run-kegg-kofams)s.
 A KO indicates functional capabilities of the gene product.
-KO data from one or more contigs databases or a pan database can be mapped using the `--ko` flag, enabling investigation of the metabolic capabilities of individual organisms or multiple organisms, including community samples.
+KO data from one or more organisms can be mapped using the `--ko` flag, enabling the comparison of metabolic capabilities.
 Reactions associated with KOs are colored on the pathway maps.

-### From a reaction network JSON file
+### Enzymes text file

-Pathway maps can be drawn from a reaction network JSON file produced by %(anvi-reaction-network)s or %(anvi-get-metabolic-model-file)s, bypassing the need for a contigs database entirely.
-This is especially useful with custom enzyme lists — for example, annotations from transcriptomic or proteomic data, or predicted gene content of a last common ancestor.

-First, generate the reaction network JSON from an enzymes file:
+Pathway maps can be drawn directly from an %(enzymes-txt)s file.
+This is the quickest way to visualize a custom enzyme list.
+KO IDs are read from the rows of the file where the `source` column is `KOfam`.
+Here is a basic command.

 {{ codestart }}
-anvi-reaction-network --enzymes-txt /path/to/enzymes.txt \
+anvi-draw-kegg-pathways --enzymes-txt /path/to/enzymes.txt \
-                      --output-json /path/to/network.json
+                        --ko \
+                        -o output_maps/
 {{ codestop }}

-Then draw pathway maps directly from that JSON:
+### Reaction network JSON file

+Pathway maps can be drawn from a reaction network JSON file produced by %(anvi-reaction-network)s or %(anvi-get-metabolic-model-file)s.
+This is especially useful with custom enzyme lists — for example, annotations from transcriptomic or proteomic data, or predicted gene content of a last common ancestor.

 {{ codestart }}
 anvi-draw-kegg-pathways --reaction-network-json /path/to/network.json \